 As William Gibson puts it in his foreword to Dhalgren, Bellona is a “recombinant city…a metaphoric Middle American streetscape, transfigured by some unspecified thing or process, where nothing remains quite as it was.”
 In the Roman pantheon, Bellona is the goddess of war, the destroyer of cities.
 In this sense, we can see Dhalgren as a parable about the potential for disaster in the modern American city.
 We think about Detroit and the prospects for renaissance in that demolished urban environment.
 There may be a lot less people there today than before—but there are still people there.
 And there are still people who go there.
 There are people still making art, still inspiring beyond the city’s porous borders.
 Gibson also wrote that Dhalgren is “a prose-city, a labyrinth, a vast construct the reader learns to enter by any multiplicity of doors.”
 In Bellona, Destroyer of Cities, Jay Scheibcreates something like a time-lapse motion portrait of a city and its people caught up in a permanent revolution, socially, sexually, and racially.

 Bellona opened on April 1, 2010 – April Fool’s Day and coincidentally Samuel R. Delany’s birthday – for two weeks at The Kitchen.
 Delany himself attended two shows and participated in post-show discussions with Jay Scheib.
 Advance press and word-of-mouth resulted in a sold-out run with an additional show added to meet audience demand.
+Following the New York premiere the work went on to play in Paris as part of the Exit Festival, Maison des Arts, Creteil, France and the Institute of Contemporary Art Boston.
 The producers are seeking opportunities to bring the production back to New York and to other venues around the world.

 ........................................